Two Wolves

-The story of the Two Wolves is a popular legend, usually erroneously claimed to be Cherokee, or of other, vague, Native American origins.
-The earliest sources seem to all indicate it is a Christian parable, into which Indigenous peoples of the Americas have been included as characters, but penned by non-Indigenous writers.
-The legend is a story of a grandfather or elder using a metaphor of two wolves fighting within him to explain inner conflicts to his grandson, or other young person.
-When the young person asks which wolf wins, the grandfather answers "whichever one you feed".
-While many variations of the story exist: replacing wolves with dogs, or changing the nature of the conflict, the usual conflict uses imagery of white vs black and good vs evil.
-With the usually-falsified origin stories that surround it, it is generally considered to be fakelore.
+The story of the Two Wolves is a memetic legend of unknown origin, commonly attributed to Cherokee or other indigenous American peoples in popular retelling.
+The legend is usually framed as a grandfather or elder passing wisdom to a young listener; the elder describes a battle between two wolves within one’s self, using the battle as a metaphor for inner conflict.
+When the listener asks which wolf wins, the grandfather answers "whichever one you feed".

+While many variations of the story exist (replacing wolves with dogs, changing the nature of the conflict, etc.) the usual conflict uses the imagery of white versus black and good versus evil.

 In media

 The story is quoted and referenced in various forms in media articles.

 The story is featured in the 2015 film Tomorrowland:

 Casey: "There are two wolves" ...
 You told me this story my entire life, and now I'm telling you: There are two wolves and they are always fighting.
 One is darkness and despair, the other is light and hope.
 Which wolf wins?